7.5 miles of hiking • 750' elevation gain •

 3 miles of hiking • 250' elevation gain •

-Enroute to a 2 week deployment in Spokane.
-My intention was to go to Potholes Coulee, but the map brought me to Potholes State Park.
+Enroute to a 2 week deployment in Spokane for a COVID outbreak.
+My intention was to go to Potholes Coulee, but Google maps brought me to Potholes State Park.
 This is mostly an anglers boat ramp with very little hiking so after a frustrating lakeside wander, I headed to nearby Blythe Lake which was awesome!
 Followed a deer trail to a cool rim.
 Fun scrambly ridgewalk.
 Almost stepped on a rattler.
 Very dramatic.

 6 miles of hiking • 1250' elevation gain •